kelscahill/cahillscreative/wp-content/plugins/mailin/readme.txt

 2. Integrate the form in a sidebar using a widget from WP panel > Appearance > Widgets.
 The Brevo widget form should appear in your widgets list, you just to have to drag and drop the widget into the sidebar of your choice.

 == Changelog ==

+= 3.1.80 =
+* Plugin made compatible with Wordpress v6.5.2

+= 3.1.79 =
+* Enhancements in Brevo Forms

+= 3.1.78 =
+* Plugin enhancements related to security

+= 3.1.77 =
+* Rebranded plugin from old Sendinblue brand to new Brevo brand

+= 3.1.76 =
+* Added support for Cloudflare Turnstile Captcha to be used with Brevo Forms in the plugin

+= 3.1.75 =
+* Updated default sender for test emails to use customer’s domain instead of Brevo domain

+= 3.1.74 =
+* Plugin made compatible with Wordpress v6.4

+= 3.1.73 =
+* Plugin security enhancements

 = 3.1.72 =
 * Plugin Enhancements related to Multi Language support